Keywords; deep upper back pain, upper limb tension test, cervical facet syndrome, tingling in arms and hands.

-They are innervated by the Dorsal Scapula nerve that comes from the mid neck, specifically the C5 nerve root.
+They are innervated by the Dorsal Scapula nerve that comes from the mid neck, specifically the C5 root.

 Deep upper back pain is difficult to manage for a number of reasons.